REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 Under this policy, Directors and employees of the Manager are also discouraged from trading on short-term or speculative considerations.
 They are also prohibited from using any information with respect to other companies or entities obtained in the course of their employment in connection with securities transactions of such companies or entities.

 Dealings by the Directors are disclosed in accordance with the requirements in the SFA and the Listing Manual.
-In FY2019, other than the timely disclosed dealings below, there were no dealings by the Directors in Ascendas Reit’s securities.
+In FY2021, based on the information available to the Manager, save as disclosed in accordance with such requirements and other than the awards of Units in part payment of Directors’ fees, there were no dealings by the Directors in Ascendas Reit’s securities.

 Code of Business Conduct

 The Manager adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
 Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.